develephant/coronium-core-docs/docs-src/docs/client-module/api.md

   end
 end

--- Assuming you have an "echo" server-side method core.api.echo({message="Hello"}, apiListener)
+-- Assuming you have an "test" server-side method core.api.test({message="Hello"}, apiListener)
 ```